39 Requirements & Assumptions #

 orDNS

 servers.
-In some cases, for connected environments, the switch/router can handle traffic through the Internet.Other networks: In some cases, the ATIP nodes could be connected to other networks for specific customer purposes.
+In some cases, for connected environments, the switch/router can handle traffic through the Internet.Other networks: In some cases, nodes could be connected to other networks for specific purposes.

 To use the directed network provisioning workflow, the management cluster must have network connectivity to the downstream cluster server Baseboard Management Controller (BMC) so that host preparation and provisioning can be automated.